Chapter Introduction

 1 John 3:7-9

-You can almost hear John's pleading to the church; they were his little children, those he loved and was concerned about.
+You can almost hear John’s pleading to the church and specifically to those being deceived.
+They were his little children, those he loved and was concerned about.
 There we deceivers among them – men teaching it was okay to sin since Jesus had paid for it all.
-They offered an unrestrained carnal life, as if that was why Jesus died.
-John sets the record straight.
+They offered an unrestrained carnal life as if that was why Jesus died.
+John set the record straight.
 Jesus died to destroy the works of the devil.
 The work of sin is death – the work of Jesus is life, not just life in this flesh, but life eternal.

-The righteous are righteous because they are aligning themselves with their righteous Savior and King who saved them.
-He who sins is aligning himself with devil.
-You don't have to make a conscious decision to belong to the Devil, when you aren't in the will of God you default to the Devil's side.
+The righteous are righteous because they align themselves with their righteous Savior and King, who saved them.
+He who sins aligns himself with the devil.
+You don't have to make a conscious decision to belong to the Devil.
+When you aren't in God's will, you default to the Devil’s side.

 The son came that all men might be saved.
-If every man, woman and child repented and trusted in the shed blood of Jesus for the forgiveness of sins the works of the devil could be destroyed.
+If every man, woman, and child repented and trusted in the shed blood of Jesus for the forgiveness of sins, the works of the devil could be destroyed.
 And the world would be a very different place.
+It is fallen man that keeps the Devil in business.
 Elections would be very different because the politicians would all tell the truth.
 TV would be very different, there wouldn't be any Christian TV because all TV would be of Christ.
-Movies out of Hollywood (or maybe somewhere else) would be God honoring.
+Movies out of Hollywood (or maybe somewhere else) would be God-honoring.
 We wouldn't need a rating system.
-Our thoughts, words and deeds would be different.
+Our thoughts, words, and deeds would be different.

 Those born again are born into God.
-A change occurs in our life when we are born again.
+A change occurs in our lives when we are born again.
 We are given a new heart and new desires.
-We are filled with the Holy Spirit and He begins to change us and clean us up from inside out.
+We are filled with the Holy Spirit, and He begins to change us and clean us up from the inside out.
 A life that is identified with Christ can't be a life that is lived in a constant state of sin.
-When John says 'does not sin' and 'cannot sin' he is talking about someone living and practicing a life of sin.
+When John says 'does not sin' and 'cannot sin,' he is talking about someone living and practicing a life of sin.
 He doesn't mean that a Christian would never sin again.
 He's saying the practice of habitual sin is an indication that Christ is not in you.
 In Christ, we do have the power over sin.
-Yet we fail regularly to use that power to focus on Christ.
-We take our eyes off of Him and we sink into distrust and unbelief.
+Yet, we fail regularly to use that power to focus on Christ.
+We take our eyes off of Him, and we sink into distrust and unbelief.

 1 John 3:10-12

 Manifest is "made evident".
 The presence of the seed of God clears up any confusion.
-Those practicing righteousness have identified themselves as being of God, of being set apart from the world and its children which is the devil and his followers.
-A person can be very moral in this world and look very good to the world and the culture but if they don't practice righteousness as defined by God, then God isn't in them.
+Those practicing righteousness have identified themselves as being of God, of being set apart from the world and its children, which is the devil and his followers.
+A person can be very moral in this world and look very good to the world and the culture, but if they don’t practice righteousness as defined by God, then God isn’t in them.
 The false teachers wanted to define righteousness and its application and need.
-They wanted man's definition to protect man's place on his own thrown.
-We in Christ are distinct in that we4 love on another.
+They wanted man’s definition to protect man’s place on his own thrown.
+We in Christ are distinct in that we love one another.

-In John's time some believed that since the body was sinful that sin was acceptable and really not possible to keep from sinning.
+In John's time, some believed that since the body was sinful and that sin was acceptable, it was really not possible to keep from sinning.
 How do you overcome sin?
 We begin each day yielding to God.
-Daily we commit, hourly and minute to minute we live in the spirit.
-Do have the divine nature in me or am I putting on a show?
+Daily, we commit, hourly, and minute to minute, we live in the spirit.
+Do I have the divine nature in me, or am I putting on a show?

 1 John 3:13-15

 Sin separates Men and women from God.
 Sin is what separates the counterfeit from the committed Christian.
 The true Christian knows God and is committed to Him.
 There was a time in their life when they came to understand their sin.
-They agreed with God that they are a lawbreaker.
-And they died to them self, turned from their life of sin and trusted in Jesus.
-Then, as a born-again Christian they became a new person in Christ.
+They agreed with God that they were a lawbreaker.
+And they died to themself, turned from their life of sin, and trusted in Jesus.
+Then, as a born-again Christian, they became a new person in Christ.
 They were purchased by the blood of Jesus.
 Their life is committed to Jesus Christ.

-The counterfeit Christian may talk about God, they may be involved in some religious activity, they may give money, go to church every time the doors open and even carry a big fat bible, but they lack commitment.
+The counterfeit Christian may talk about God and be involved in some religious activity.
+They may give money, go to church every time the doors open, and even carry a big fat bible, but they lack commitment.
 Someone once said the difference between commitment and involvement is best displayed in a ham and egg breakfast.
-The chicken was merely involved but the pig was committed when he gave it all.
+The chicken was merely involved, but the pig was committed when he gave it all.

 Are you committed?
 Have you laid it all down?
-Was there a day or a season in your life where you know that the Lord saved you?
-Is there a clear distinction between the old and new; the old man of sin and the new man with the seed of God, free from that life driven and controlled by sin?
+Was there a day or a season in your life when you knew that the Lord saved you?
+Is there a clear distinction between the old and new, the old man of sin, and the new man with the seed of God, free from that life driven and controlled by sin?

 John said, when the world hates you, you are just clearly seeing those who abide in death.
 They are spiritually dead.
 They have no capacity to love.
 That tool isn't in their toolbox.
-They can fake it sometimes; go through the motions, but sooner or later the heart is revealed.
+They can fake it sometimes and go through the motions, but sooner or later, the heart is revealed.

 This love is special.
-Verse 16, John said you can know agape' because He laid down His life for you.
-The laying down of His life for us was a display of agape' love.
+In verse 16, John says you can know agape because He laid down His life for you.
+His laying down of His life for us was a display of agape love.

 Paul said the same thing in Romans 5:8.